patchlevel/event-sourcing/docs/subscription.md

 :::warning
 A teardown can only be performed for a subscription if the code for the subscriber with that subscriber ID still exists.
-A another option is to use the `Cleanup` option.
+Another option is to use the `Cleanup` method.
 :::

 :::note